stellRC/HighNoonSurvivors/README.md

 ## Camera & Lighting

 ### Cinemachine Virtual Camera
 The camera follows a point slightly in front of the player so that the player is never center screen.
-I also use a confiner 2d to define the interior boundary to prevent the camera from moving beyond the designated game space.
+I also use a confiner 2d to define the interior boundary to prevent the camera from moving beyond the designated game space and showing the map 'void'.

 [Reference: Cinemachine](https://unity.com/features/cinemachine)